 How to use:

-1 teaspoon of Eucalyptus to one cup of boiling water.
-Simmer for 15 minutes, strain and drink up to three cups a day.
+1/2 to 1 teaspoon of Eucalyptus to one cup of boiling water.
+Steep for 5 to 10 minutes, strain and drink up to three cups a day.

 Ideal to use as a face wash for its anti-bacteria and anti-inflammatory properties; or in a steam bath as a respiratory aid.

 Eucalyptus Honey Recipe: